 F) Keep an up-to-date list of seasonal produce and other ingredients so you can offer customers the freshest, most appealing choices.

-3. Lack of Marketing Your Bakery
+3. Lack of Marketing

 4. Inadequate Pricing and Inventory Management

 Pricing and inventory management will determine how well your business does in the long run, so it’s vital to get this right from day one in your business plan.
 There are many different aspects of pricing products, including the cost of materials, labor costs, overhead costs, and markup.

-It’s a good idea to have healthy profits built-in when pricing so that you can make sure you’re not leaving too little money on the table after all overhead costs are paid off.
-You’ll also want to have a high enough price that you can make your mark up.
+It’s a good idea to have healthy profits built-in when pricing so you’re not leaving too little money after all overhead costs are paid off.
+You’ll also want to have a high enough price that you can hit your desired markup ratios.

 It’s a good idea to work with an accountant or someone who has expertise in this area for advice on the different aspects of pricing and inventory management.